-The Nomination and Remuneration Committees were combined in FY16 and meets as required and on several occasions throughout the year.
+The Nomination and Remuneration Committee meets as required and on several occasions throughout the year.
 For membership and attendance details of the Nomination and Remuneration Committee, refer to the Directors’ Report.

 The composition of the Nomination and Remuneration Committee is based on the following principles:

 The Nomination and Remuneration Committee operates under a charter that details the Committee’s role and responsibilities, composition, structure and membership requirements.
 The charter is reviewed annually to ensure it remains consistent with the Board’s objectives and responsibilities.
 Refer to the Group’s website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the charter.

 In performing its responsibilities, the Nomination and Remuneration Committee receives appropriate advice from independent external advisers.
 During the year, the Nomination and Remuneration Committee engaged the services of Guerdon Associates to provide market benchmarking data to assist with the FY18 executive remuneration review.

 The Company Secretary prepares the draft minutes for each Nomination and Remuneration Committee meeting which are tabled at the next Nomination and Remuneration Committee meeting for review and approval.
 The draft minutes are also included in the Board papers for the next Board meeting following the Nomination and Remuneration Committee meeting.

 The Board’s objective in setting the Group’s remuneration policies is to provide maximum stakeholder benefit from the retention of a high-quality forward-thinking Board and executive team.
 This is achieved by remunerating directors and executives fairly and appropriately based on relevant market benchmarking data and the linking of executive remuneration to the Group’s strategy and financial and operating performance in order to align with shareholder wealth creation.